 End User training is a major component to a data quality plan.
 The roles and responsibilities of training users is outlined in the following: Section 1 of this SOP, DuPage Continuum of Care and HMIS Memorandum of Understanding, HMIS Partnership Agreement, Agency Data Administrator Agreement, and the End User Agreement.

-To stay current and maintain access to HMIS, all Users must complete an annual training provided by System Administrators.
+To stay current and maintain access to HMIS, all Users are required to complete an annual training provided by System Administrators.
 Training topics will include privacy, security, data standards, and common issues and questions.

 Agency Data Administrators or an agency/program representative shall participate in Agency Data Administrator trainings, and in turn relay this and all HMIS related information to the agency users.